 Transportation & Parking

 Get from point A to point B in style.
 Each travel choice in the Park offers a new angle and experience of the Gorge.
-See the sights from a people mover, golf cart, or simply on foot.
+Ride the gondolas or meander across the bridge on foot.
 It’s your move.

 Furry friends are more than welcome!
 All you have to do is keep your dog on a leash while walking around the Park.
 When you’re ready for a ride or entering a building, we have five kennels available, free of charge and sanitized between each use.

 Unfortunately, no dogs are permitted on the rides.
 Also, please bring your own water dish so Fido does not get thirsty in all the excitement.
 If you have any questions, check with the admissions staff.

 Don’t be left high and dry!
 The Park is at an altitude of 6,700 feet and in an arid region, so keep hydrated and slather on some sunscreen, even in winter.
 The Royal Gorge Region lays in the banana belt of Colorado, so the Park is typically 8-10° warmer than Denver and Colorado Springs on any given day.

 Please be aware that there is always a breeze in the middle of the bridge, year-round.
 We love Mother Nature for providing the beautiful backdrop that we have up here, but it’s important to remember that we are in an ever-changing climate.
 There are also uneven areas in the Park, and steep hills, so be sure to wear sturdy walking shoes.

 Colorado weather is unpredictable, and afternoon rainstorms are common, especially in the summer.
 We recommend visiting as early as possible in the day!
 If rain, lightning or strong winds roll in, temporary ride closures may occur.
 Please upgrade your ticket at no extra charge for a second day return!